Dupuytren's contracture: Collagenase

 The cords are weakened through the injection of small amounts of the enzyme collagenase, which breaks peptide bonds in collagen.

 Clostridial collagenase injections have been found to be more effective than placebo.

 In February 2010 the US Food and Drug Administration (FDA) approved injectable collagenase extracted from Clostridium histolyticum for the treatment of Dupuytren's contracture in adults with a palpable Dupuytren's cord.
 (Three years later, it was approved as well for the treatment of the sometimes related Peyronie's disease.)
 In 2011 its use for the treatment of Dupuytren's contracture was approved as well by the European Medicines Agency, and it received similar approval in Australia in 2013.
-However, the Swedish manufacturer abruptly withdrew distribution of this drug in Europe and the UK in March 2020 for commercial reasons.(It now is promoted primarily as a dermatological treatment for cellulite aka "cottage cheese thighs").
-Collagenase is no longer available on the National Health System except as part of a small clinical trial.
+However, the Swedish manufacturer withdrew distribution of this drug in Europe including the UK, Australia, and Asia in March 2020.
+(It is also used in the US as a dermatological treatment for cellulite aka "cottage cheese thighs").

 The treatment with collagenase is different for the MCP joint and the PIP joint.
 In a MCP joint contracture the needle must be placed at the point of maximum bowstringing of the palpable cord.
 The needle is placed vertically on the bowstring.
 The collagenase is distributed across three injection points.
 For the PIP joint the needle must be placed not more than 4 mm distal to palmar digital crease at 2–3 mm depth.
 The injection for PIP consists of one injection filled with 0.58 mg CCH 0.20 ml.
-The needle must be placed horizontal to the cord and also uses a 3-point distribution.
+The needle must be placed horizontal to the cord and also uses a three-point distribution.
 After the injection the person's hand is wrapped in bulky gauze dressing and must be elevated for the rest of the day.
 After 24 hours the person returns for passive digital extension to rupture the cord.
 Moderate pressure for 10–20 seconds ruptures the cord.
 After the treatment with collagenase the person should use a night splint and perform digital flexion/extension exercises several times per day for 4 months.

 Radiation therapy

 Radiation therapy has been used mostly for early-stage disease, but is unproven.
-Evidence to support its use as of 2017, however, was scarce —efforts to gather evidence are complicated due to a poor understanding of how the condition develops over time.
-It has only been looked at in early disease.
+Evidence to support its use as of 2017, however, was scarce—efforts to gather evidence are complicated due to a poor understanding of how the condition develops over time.
+It has been studied in early disease.
 The Royal College of Radiologists concluded that radiotherapy is effective in early stage disease which has progressed within the last 6 to 12 months.